flipboxfactory/patron/docs/services/manage-providers.md

 # Manage Providers

-This service is used to manage one or many [Provider Records].
+This service is used to manage one or many [Provider Records] in Craft.

 [[toc]]